 CDC Community Guide Staff Members

-- Shawna L. Mercer, MSc, PhD Branch Chief and Director
+- Shawna L. Mercer, MSc, PhD Director, Branch Chief

 - Maryan D. Reynolds, BA Deputy Branch Chief

-- Randy W. Elder, PhD, MEd Scientific Director of Systematic Reviews
+- Randy W. Elder, PhD, MEd Scientific Director for Systematic Reviews

 - Katherine (Kathi) M. Wilson, PhD, MPH, CHES Health Educator